apify/actor-whitepaper/README.md

 This is the main definition file of the Actor, and it always must be present at `.actor/actor.json`.
-This file has JSON format and contains a single object, whose properties define the basics of the Actor and link to all other necessary files.
+This file has JSON format and contains a single object, whose properties define the main features of the Actor and link to all other necessary files.

 For details, see the [Actor file specification](./pages/ACTOR_FILE.md) page.